Model order reduction: Applications

-Model order reduction finds application within all fields involving mathematical modelling and many reviews exist for the topics of electronics, fluid, hydrodynamics, structural mechanics, Boltzmann equation, and design optimization.
+Model order reduction finds application within all fields involving mathematical modelling and many reviews exist for the topics of electronics, fluid mechanics, hydrodynamics, structural mechanics, MEMS, Boltzmann equation, and design optimization.

 Fluid mechanics

 Current problems in fluid mechanics involve large dynamical systems representing many effects on many different scales.
 Computational fluid dynamics studies often involve models solving the Navier–Stokes equations with a number of degrees of freedom in the order of magnitude upwards of $10^6$.
 The first usage of model order reduction techniques dates back to the work of Lumley in 1967, where it was used to gain insight into the mechanisms and intensity of turbulence and large coherent structures present in fluid flow problems.
 Model order reduction also finds modern applications in aeronautics to model the flow over the body of aircraft.
 An example can be found in Lieu et al in which the full order model of an F16 fighter-aircraft with over 2.1 million degrees of freedom, was reduced to a model of just 90 degrees of freedom.
 Additionally reduced order modeling has been applied to study rheology in hemodynamics and the fluid–structure interaction between the blood flowing through the vascular system and the vascular walls.